The best flexible pricing strategies for SaaS businesses

 Value-based pricing

-Value-based pricing emphasizes the value the customer gets from your SaaS product.
-In essence, you’re dealing with intangible factors — customers’ perception of your product.
+Value-based pricing stresses the value the customer gets from your SaaS product.
+You’re dealing with intangible factors – customers' perception of your product.

-To use this strategy, you must know your target audience, their wants and their willingness to spend.
+To effectively use this strategy, you must understand your target audience, their needs and desires, and their willingness to spend.
 Fostering customer relationships is a crucial part of value-based pricing.
-Therefore, startups and SMBs must focus on and clearly communicate how much worth their SaaS product delivers.
+Therefore, startups and SMBs must focus on and clearly communicate how much value their SaaS product delivers.

-In terms of pros, value-based pricing is highly suitable as a SaaS pricing strategy when you have customer behavior insights.
-It also cements customer relationships, which leads to higher customer satisfaction and retention.
+In terms of pros, value-based pricing is highly suitable as a SaaS pricing strategy when you have insights into customer behavior.
+It also strengthens customer relationships, leading to increased customer satisfaction and retention.

 You can also shift your services and SaaS cost structure according to changing customer buying behavior.
 That flexibility goes a long way in building better products and justifying your prices.

 If you’re a startup or new SMB, you may not know how your customers perceive your product’s value.
-You’ll need to invest effort into customer research, which takes time and money that you might not immediately have.
+You’ll need to invest effort into customer research, which requires time and money that you may not have immediately available.

-Adobe uses value-based pricing alongside a form of captive pricing.
+Adobe employs value-based pricing in conjunction with a form of captive pricing.
 With powerful tools like Photoshop, InDesign and Dreamweaver, customers know they’ll get valuable services for their money.

 [Related: The founder’s guide to running a great board meeting]